-In addition, in Figure 3 the coefficient of thermal expansion is presented as a function of the temperature for three different Halar® ECTFE grades.
+In addition, in Figure 2 the coefficient of thermal expansion is presented as a function of the temperature for three different Halar® ECTFE grades.

-Figure 3: Thermal expansion curves for Halar® ECTFE measured by thermomechanical analysis (TMA)
+Figure 2: Thermal expansion curves for Halar® ECTFE measured by thermomechanical analysis (TMA)

-Thermo-Gravimetric Analysis (TGA) Short-Term Thermal Stability
+Thermo-Gravimetric Analysis (TGA)

+Short-term thermal stability

-A very common method to evaluate the thermal stability of a polymeric material is the thermogravimetric analysis (TGA), a test that records changes in weight of a sample heated according to a given temperature program in a controlled atmosphere, usually air or an inert gas like nitrogen.
-Figure 4 shows the result of thermogravimetric analysis under air of Halar® 500, 901 and 902, performed at a heating rate of 10 K/min.
-The curves for these products are very similar and exhibit major weight loss, which indicates material degradation, at about 400 °C. ECTFE resins are generally processed at temperatures around 270 °C (520 °F), well below the decomposition temperature.
+A very common method to evaluate the thermal stability of a polymeric material is thermogravimetric analysis (TGA), a test that records the changes in weight of a sample heated according to a given temperature program in a controlled atmosphere, usually air or an inert gas like nitrogen.
+Figure 3 shows the result of thermogravimetric analysis under air for Halar® ECTFE, performed at a heating rate of 10 K/min.
+The curves for these products are very similar and exhibit major weight loss, which indicates material degradation, at about 400 °C (752 °F).
+ECTFE polymers are generally processed at temperatures around 270 °C (520 °F), well below the decomposition temperature.
 It is imperative not to exceed a temperature of 350 °C (662 °F) to avoid rapid polymer degradation.

-The decomposition of ECTFE can be sharply accelerated by the presence of certain contaminations, even in low quantities, such as light metals like boron and aluminum.
-(See section "Processing Basics and Safety").
+The decomposition of ECTFE can be sharply accelerated by the presence of certain contaminations, even in low quantities.
 It is recommended to consult Solvay Specialty Polymers before adding any fillers or pigments to Halar® ECTFE.

-Figure 4: Thermograms under air for Halar® ECTFE
+Figure 3: Thermogram under air for Halar® ECTFE